JacobOdell/DayZServerConfig/README.md

 This is collection of configuration files used for our private Namalsk PVE server.

 ### NOTE:
 It is worth mentioning that a functional gas mask with a filter installed is required when crossing the choke points (Sebjan Dam and Sebjan Marsh) to the southern part of the island as well as within Athena-3.
-Full NBC gear is required within Athena
+Full NBC gear is required within Athena-2.

 ## Installation